-Their only disadvantage is that dependencies cannot be easily shown neither can the relative priorities of tasks.
+Their only disadvantage is that dependencies cannot be easily shown and neither can the relative priorities of tasks.
+Failing to take account of inter-dependencies during risk management is one of the common mistakes made by project managers.
 However, an experienced project manager usually learns to develop a colour coding (or some other) technique to clarify such issues.

-Various types of specialised software exists to help with project planning and an corporation's preferred software is usually influenced by the type of project management courses undertaken by its staff and by the methodology chosen for the organisation.
-Many large and governmental organisations chose PRINCE2 as their preferred methodology but equally popular are APMP and PMP.
+Various types of specialised software exist to help with project planning and a corporation’s preferred software is usually influenced by the type of project management courses undertaken by its staff and by the methodology chosen for the organisation.
+Many large and governmental organisations chose PRINCE2 as their preferred methodology but equally popular are the approaches from the APM and PMI.
 All of these project management methods are well-recognised both nationally and internationally and provide transferable skills for a professional project manager.

 I wonder if people still apply these planning techniques.
 The trend seems to be towards simple planning tools that plan using the calendar and mobile apps to assign tasks to people.
 It would be great to get feedback and comments below.

 It is still useful to use the planning techniques you mention: Brainstorming, Cause and Effect Diagrams, Critical Path Analysis and Gantt Charts.

 But you are also right that increasingly project teams are using apps such as Asana and Basecamp to assign tasks to people, check status, pinpoint risks etc etc. Plenty of other similar tools that help with visualising project activities.
 That doesn’t mean brainstorming and other techniques are no longer used but I’m seeing apps certainly replacing Gantt charts.